solo-io/service-mesh-for-less-blog/README.md

 Starting with LinkerD, we noticed that by default there are no proxy resource requests/limits defined, unlike Istio which sets the default sidecar proxy resource requests to `100m` CPU and `128Mi` MEM.

-While the results of our test were acceptable without any resource requests defined for the proxies (sub `4-8ms` p99 latency), it generally is not a recommended way of running a service mesh.
-In order to create an accurate comparison, we decided to test setting LinkerD proxy resources to match the default resources set by Istio at `100m` CPU and `128Mi` MEM per proxy with the helm values
+While the results of our test were acceptable without any resource requests defined for the proxies (sub `4-8ms` p99 latency), it generally is not a recommended way of running a service mesh in a production environment.
+In order to create an accurate comparison, we decided to test setting LinkerD proxy resources to match the default resources set by Istio at `100m` CPU and `128Mi` MEM per proxy with the Helm values
 ```bash
 --set proxy.cores=8
 --set proxy.resources.cpu.request=100m